-In this step, you will make different shapes, with single and mixed colors, using oval paint brush.
+In this step, you will make different shapes, with single and mixed colors, using an oval paintbrush.
 Take the brush and dip it into the cup with water generously.
 Take just a little bit of color and start making shapes on your paper.
-The rules is, that the more paint and less water you have on your brush, the more saturated color you will get.
+The rule is, that the more paint and less water you have on your brush, the more saturated color you will get.
 The less paint you apply with the brush, using more water – the lighter and more airy the colors will be:

-While the color you just applied is still wet, don’t be afraid, experiment, and add a drop from other color.
+While the color you just applied is still wet, don’t be afraid, experiment, and add a drop from another color.
 That will create a nice splash:

 Step 2 – Remove excessive paint

-If you added to much water, or you just want to achieve cool, washed out effect, take a handkerchief and gently tap on top of the paper.
+If you added too much water, or you just want to achieve a cool, washed-out effect, take a handkerchief and gently tap on top of the paper.
 The paper will absorb the excessive paint and will leave its own texture mark:

 Your watercolor pattern is ready!
 Leave it to dry out, scan it, or take a high-res photo of it and we will work with it in Adobe Illustrator later:

-If you want to create pattern with smooth edges and borders, rather than painting ovals, then use a flat paint brush.
+If you want to create a pattern with smooth edges and borders, rather than painting ovals, then use a flat paintbrush.
 Use less water, so your contours remain smooth and crisp:

 Step 4 – Create various elements

-Once you get comfortable with the watercolor by painting textures, backgrounds, ovals, splashes and rectangles, the fun part begins!
-Use your imagination, go wild and draw waterever you want: flowers, hearts, leaves, … – we leave to you to fill in the dots!
-Here are some examples of our shapes and experiments, that you can get for free as watercolor vector texture and elements.
+Once you get comfortable with the watercolor by painting textures, backgrounds, ovals, splashes, and rectangles, the fun part begins!
+Use your imagination, go wild and draw whatever you want: flowers, hearts, leaves, … – we leave it to you to fill in the dots!
+Here are some examples of our shapes and experiments, that you can get for free as watercolor vector textures and elements.
 You are welcome!Download the Watercolor Texture and Elements